skip to main content

 Celebrate Deaf Culture with Accessible Media

-Last full week of September Purpose: To commemorate the first World Congress of the Deaf (1951) and to celebrate Deaf Culture about educators, history, asl-interpreters, parents
+Last full week of September Purpose: To commemorate the first World Congress of the Deaf (1951) and to celebrate Deaf Culture about history, asl-interpreters, parents, educators

 Captioning, Audio Description, and American Sign Language Services

-DCMP is proud to partner with hundreds of top educational and broadcast content creators and distributors to make important STEM programming accessible for young people with disabilities, including those who are blind, visually impaired, deaf, hard of hearing, and deaf-blind.
-Our partners include creators of content for schools and educators, producers of Emmy-Award winning E/I television programming, schools and teachers, and YouTube science, art, and history communicators.
-From about description, captioning, producers-and-distributors, standards, ASL, partners
+DCMP is proud to partner with hundreds of top educational and broadcast content creators and distributors, making important STEM programming accessible for young people with disabilities.
+This includes those who are blind, visually impaired, deaf, hard of hearing, and deaf-blind.
+Our partners include Fred Rogers Productions, Schoolyard Films, Paramount Global, science communicator Emily Calandrelli, PBS Digital Studios, and many more.
+From about description, captioning, producers-and-distributors, standards, partners, ASL